danielberman79/demo-app/README.md

 # demo-app
-Demo application for testing purposes.
+This is a simple demo app for git testing purposes.